 Another important factor to consider in thinking about yoga for vata dosha is the part of the body that is ruled by vata—the colon.
 Constipation and bloating are common imbalances caused by excess vata dosha.
 Therefore, asanas and other practices that relax and tone the lower abdomen are helpful.
 Poses such as Reclined Hero Pose (Supta Virasana) are especially good for regulating the apana vayu (downward flow of energy that rules elimination).
 Also, Reclined Bound Angle Pose (Supta Baddha Konasana) is good, as are twists, as long as there is not acute constipation or diarrhea.

-Yoga for Pitta Dosha: Keep Cool
+Ayurveda and Yoga for Pitta Dosha: Keep Cool

 Whereas vata dosha runs cool or even cold, pitta dosha generates heat.
 Pitta-types tend to run warm—in more ways than one!
 Aside from a warmer body temperature, these fiery types are usually quite driven and competitive—and when out of balance are prone to heated emotions such as anger, rage, and judgement.
 For more on managing pitta dosha through diet, herbs, and lifestyle, I invite you to read my posts Mood and Mental Support for Pitta Dosha and Cooling Recipes for Managing Pitta Dosha.